Phoenixfire1081/SlenderVortexSimulation/README.md

 Finally, an example template for an ABL background flow is given (Simulation_BL_M1KK_PF_wall.py).
 With the M1 KK method and the partial FORTRAN mode with wall boundary condition, the result is plotted below:
 ![Screenshot](Plots/BL_side.png)

+These codes have been tested on a Linux machine running Debian 11 (bullseye) with python 3.9.2 and matplotlib 3.3.4.
+Some codes have been tested on a Mac OS as well.
+The codes may need to be adapted to work well on other machines.

 ## Additional references

 Ansorge, C., & Mellado, J. P. (2014).
 Global intermittency and collapsing turbulence in the stratified planetary boundary layer.
 Boundary-layer meteorology, 153(1), 89-116.